stephaneVercouillieBMID/slate/source/jose.html.md

 JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT   are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure, as the plaintext of a JSON Web  Encryption (JWE) structure or enclosed in another JWE or JWS structure to create a Nested JWT, enabling nested signing and encryption to be performed.
 In fact a JWT does not exist itself — either it has to be a JWS and/or a JWE.
 Its like an abstract class — the JWS and JWE are the concrete implementations.

+<aside class="notice">While syntactically the signing and encryption operations for Nested JWTs may be applied in any order, if both signing and encryption are necessary, normally you should sign the message and then encrypt the result (thus encrypting the signature).
+This prevents attacks in which the signature is stripped, leaving just an encrypted message.</aside>